 - Previous experience with google docs/sheets as well as Excel

-To apply for this position, please email a letter of interest to firstname.lastname@example.org by May 15th.
-Dr. Smith will interview top candidates and make a hiring decision by May 31st.
+To apply for this position, please email a letter of interest to email@example.com by January 20th.
+Dr. Smith will make a hiring decision by January 23rd.

-Time commitment: 4-10 hours per week during the Fall 2023 semester, with the number of hours depending on the number of lab sections assigned.
+Time commitment: 4-10 hours per week during the Spring 2023 semester, with the number of hours depending on the number of lab sections assigned.

 EBIO hires temporary faculty in the Lecturer job code when a regularly assigned courses faculty member is on sabbatical or other leave.
 Key responsibilities will be teaching in person, online, or a combination thereof.
 Compensation for Lecturers in EBIO is determined by the College of Arts and Sciences Level C policy, as stated here.
 If you are interested in lecturing for EBIO, please send Kristina Schauer your resume and indicate which EBIO course(s) you would like to be considered for.